 Cost per Hour: The cost of the removal service per man by the hour.
 This is more commonly used to calculate the cost of smaller moves.

-Complete – the end of the process of buying and/or selling a property.
-Once you have ‘completed’ the transaction has ended.
+Complete: The end of the process of buying and/or selling a property.
+Once you have ‘completed’ the transaction has ended and you can move in.

 Crating: The packing of a home mover’s belongings into a wooden container for removal.